Sunday, January 27, 2019

 The Epiphany: Lessons From The Three Wise Men

 That was a long Christmas season for us Filipinos.
-It started as early as September of 2018 and today marks its end as we celebrate the Epiphany or the Three Kings.
-I've never known its Christian significance until I've read and understood some of the published online articles.
-What I remember as a childhood story is that the newborn Jesus was visited by the Three wise men who were Kings and offered their gifts to Jesus, the messiah, and the future King.
+It started as early as September of 2018, and today marks its end as we celebrate the Epiphany or the Three Kings.
+After reading and understanding some of the published online articles, I'd just discovered its Christian significance.
+As a childhood story, I remember that the newborn Jesus was visited by the Three wise men who were Kings and offered their gifts to Jesus, the Messiah, and the future King.

-My knowledge about Catholicism as my religion is very limited.
-In college when I studied at St. Paul in Iloilo City back in 2002, we had a Religious Studies subject and had the book entitled "Cathechism for Filipino Catholics" which until now I could remember how I read through the pages but was not able to fully understand its writings.
-I didn't even bother to finish reading the entire book due to its thick pages and the sad reality was I didn't pass my final exam on that subject and was given the chance to take it one more time.
+My knowledge about Catholicism as my religion is minimal.
+We had a Religious Studies subject when I studied at St. Paul in Iloilo City in 2002.
+We had the book entitled "Catechism for Filipino Catholics," which, until now, I could remember how I read through the pages but could not fully understand its writings.
+I didn't even bother to finish reading the entire book due to its thick pages, and the sad reality was I didn't pass my final exam on that subject and was given a chance to take it one more time.

 Guest at the inauguration of St. Paul Hospital -